dhoangtan/dhoangtan/README.md

 ### <div align="center">Hoàng Tân, a CSE student.
 He has no idea what he is doing. 🧑🏻‍💻</div>

-- 🌱 Learn to become a DevOps
+- 🌱 Learn to become a DevOps Engineer

 ## My Skill Set
 <table><tr><td valign="top" width="33%">